Talcum Powder Lawsuit

 How Much Does It Cost?

-We abide by the contingency fee contract, which is approved by the Florida Bar.
-This means that we will only collect if the case is successful.
+Nothing.
+We abide by the contingency fee contract, which means that we will only collect a fee if the case is successful.
 We accept a fixed percentage (typically one-third) of the recovery.

-Experience, ethics, and grit.
-We have never represented an insurance company or large corporation; that’s why our motto is “For the People.”
+Our motto is “For the People” because we represent regular Americans who want to hold large companies accountable.
 We battled Big Tobacco for years, winning $90 million in verdicts and settlements.

 We are trial lawyers who are not afraid to go up against big corporations, and we have the track record to prove it.

-As one of the largest consumer protection firms in the country, with more than 300 lawyers and a support staff of over 1,500 people, we are one of the few with the resources to take on Johnson & Johnson and other companies of its stature.
+As one of the largest consumer protection firms in the country—with more than 400 attorneys and a support staff of over 2,000 people—we are one of the few with the resources to take on Johnson & Johnson and other companies of its stature.

-Contact us immediately for a free case review.
-These lawsuits are time-sensitive, so it is crucial that you reach out to us as soon as possible to determine if you are eligible for compensation.
+Contact us immediately for a free consultation.
+These lawsuits are time-sensitive, so it is crucial that you reach out to us as soon as possible to determine if you are owed money for damages.